-EGCG is a polyphenol that normalizes activity of the calming neurotransmitter GABA.
-(53)
+EGCG normalizes activity of the calming neurotransmitter GABA.
+(49)

 Stress is a necessary part of life, but chronic stress can make you sick and unhappy.

-They can usually be started immediately, be done anytime, and require little or no investment on your part other than a little time each day.
+The 15 stress reduction techniques featured in this article can be started immediately, be done anytime, and require little or no investment on your part other than a little time each day.

 Learn more about each technique by clicking our “Related on Be Brain Fit” links.

 Recommended: Upgrading brain health is key to making your brain work better.